MicrosoftDocs/customer-voice/cv-docs/trial-faq.md

 ### Is the free trial available in all geographical regions?

-Yes, the free trial is available in all geographical regions.
-However, the free trial isn't available in the US Government Community Cloud.
+Yes, the free trial is available in all geographical regions except the US Government Community Cloud.

 ### Is the free trial available in all supported languages?